neuralmagic/guidellm/docs/guides/cli.md

 #### Requests Data by Benchmark

 This section shows the request statistics for the benchmarks that were run.
 Request Data statistics highlight the details of the requests hitting the inference server.
-Viewing this information is essential to understand the health of your server processing requests sent by GuideLLM and can surface potential issues in your inference serving pipeline including software and hardware issues.
+Viewing this information is essential to understanding the health of your server processing requests sent by GuideLLM and can surface potential issues in your inference serving pipeline including software and hardware issues.

 <img alt="Sample Requests Data by Benchmark" src="https://github.com/neuralmagic/guidellm/blob/main/docs/assets/request_data.png" />